Chromatic splitting for the $K(2)$-local sphere at $p=2$: Height cohomology calculations

 \begin{rem} We are now ready to use the algebraic duality spectral sequence to compute the cohomology of $\SS_2^1$ with $\ZZ_2$ and $\FF_2$ coefficients.
-In arguments below we may use the notation $E_r^{\ast,\ast}(\FF_2)$ or $E_r^{\ast,\ast}(\ZZ_2)$ for the algebraic duality spectral sequences converging to $H^\ast(\SS_2^1,\FF_2)$ or $H^\ast(\SS_2^1,\ZZ_2)$ respectively.
+In arguments below we may use the notation $E_r^{\ast,\ast}(\FF_2)$ or $E_r^{\ast,\ast}(\ZZ_2)$ for the algebraic duality spectral sequences converging to $H_c^\ast(\SS_2^1,\FF_2)$ or $H_c^\ast(\SS_2^1,\ZZ_2)$ respectively.

-\fullref{fig:ADSS} displays the $E_1$-term with $\FF_2$-coefficients in the left column, the $E_1$-term with $\ZZ_2$-coefficients in the middle column, and the $E_\infty$-term with $\ZZ_2$-coefficients in the right column.
+\Cref{fig:ADSS} displays the $E_1$-term with $\FF_2$-coefficients in the left column, the $E_1$-term with $\ZZ_2$-coefficients in the middle column, and the $E_\infty$-term with $\ZZ_2$-coefficients in the right column.
 We will have $E_1= E_\infty$ for $\FF_2$-coefficients.
-See \fullref{cor:cohS21at2}.
+See \Cref{cor:cohS21at2}.